macaodha/batdetect2/docs/source/reference/outputs-config.md

 ## Default behavior

 By default, the current stack uses the raw output formatter unless you override it.

+For CLI processing commands, omitting `--format` now leaves format selection to the loaded outputs config.
+If no outputs config is provided, the CLI still uses its command defaults.

 ## Related pages

-- Output formats: {doc}`output-formats`
+- Output formats:
+  {doc}`output-formats`
-- Output transforms: {doc}`output-transforms`
+- Output transforms:
+  {doc}`output-transforms`
-- Save predictions in different output formats: {doc}`../how_to/save-predictions-in-different-output-formats`
+- Save predictions in different output formats:
+  {doc}`../how_to/save-predictions-in-different-output-formats`